 - Turn on the AED.

-- Expose the infant’s/child’s chest and wipe dry.
+- Expose the infant's chest and wipe it dry.

 - Apply the pediatric AED pads on the child's chest.
 One pad goes to the upper right chest while the other to the left side.
 The pads should not be in contact with each other.
 If they risk touching, apply one pad in the middle of the chest and the other on the child/infant's back in the middle of the shoulder blades.

-- If necessary, plug the connector to the AED.
+- If necessary, plug the connector into the AED.

 - Ensure that everyone stays clear of the victim.
 Press the "analyze" button or let the AED analyze the heart rhythm depending on the type of device you are using.

-Stop with the CPR once you notice an indisputable sign of life, such as breathing.
-Monitor the victim’s breathing and condition.
+Stop the CPR once you notice an indisputable sign of life, such as breathing.
+Instead, monitor the victim's breathing and condition.

 How to Use AED in Special Situations?

 Pacemakers are implanted in people whose hearts are weak, skip beats, beat slowly, or too fast.
-The device is commonly implanted below the person’s left collar bone and in other cases in other parts of the body.
+The device is commonly implanted below the person's left collar bone and, in other cases, in other parts of the body.
 An implantable cardioverter (ICD) is a smaller version of the AED.
 When administering AED to such a victim, you should avoid placing the pads directly over the implant as it interferes with the shock delivery.
-However, if you are not sure if the victim has one, follow the instructions on the use of the AED.
+However, if you are unsure if the victim has one, follow the instructions on using the AED.
 It is not harmful to the responder and the victim.
 In such cases, mild and harmless shocks can be felt by responders when giving CPR.

 A person should remove victims with medication patches of any kind on the chest in gloves before placing the pads.
 Never under any circumstances should AED pads be placed on medical pads.

 Hypothermia occurs when the body is unable to stay warm.
 It could be due to prolonged exposure to cold conditions.
 For victims of hypothermia who are not breathing, begin CPR immediately till the AED is ready for use.
-Follow through with the standard AED procedure on the AED use, taking the necessary precautionary measures such as water.
+Then, follow through with the standard AED procedure on the AED use, taking the necessary preventive measures such as water.

-- Avoid unnecessarily shaking the victim as it could result in ventricular fibrillation.
+- Avoid unnecessarily shaking the victims.
+It could result in ventricular fibrillation.
 Try warming up the victim to prevent further heat loss.

-You can deliver a shock by the use of an AED while the victim is lying on a metal surface.
+You can deliver a shock using an AED while the victim is lying on a metal surface.
 However, the AED pads should not come into contact with the metal surface.

 Jewelry and body piercings do not interfere with AED shocks.
 Rescuers should, therefore, not waste time locating and removing such from the victims.
 However, they should take caution not to place an AED pad directly over jewelry and piercings.

-In the case of a cardiac arrest, CPR’s performance and use of AED are quite critical.
-Interested persons can enroll for CPR/AED online certification classes where AED training is available alongside CPR.
-The CPR/AED classes you take up could save a person’s life in the future.
+Cardiopulmonary Resuscitation and the use of an Automated External Defibrillator are critical in the case of a cardiac emergency.
+Interested persons can enroll in CPR/AED online certification classes, where AED training is available alongside CPR.
+The CPR/AED classes you take up could save a person's life in the future.

-Also, online CPR/AED recertification program is also available for persons whose certification is outdated.
+Also, an online CPR/AED recertification program is available for persons with outdated certifications.
 AED certification renewal will allow you to refresh your skills and knowledge.
 It also helps keep track of the changes in the performance of CPR and the use of the AED.